FameILY/CodeIQ_Extention/README.md

 This extension contributes the following settings:

-* `codeiq.activateCodeIQ`: Enable The Extention by Logging in.
+* `codehabit.activateCodeIQ`: Enable The Extention by Logging in.

 ## 🐛 Known Issues

 Currently, there are no known issues.
-If you encounter any, please report them [here](https://codeiq.xyz).
+If you encounter any, please report them [here](https://codehabit.xyz).

 ## 📝 Release Notes